antor-arif/geo-inspector/README.md

 # geo-inspector

-> A professional-grade dynamic IP geolocation tracker that works in **both frontend and backend**.
+> A robust, professional-grade dynamic IP geolocation tracker designed for backend integration.
+It operates seamlessly regardless of whether the server is hosted on-premises or in the cloud.

 ## 🔥 Features
 - Detects user's timezone, IP, location, ISP, and more
-- Works in both browser and Node.js
+- Works in Node.js
 - Auto-detects environment
-- Supports both `require` and `import`
+- Supports `require`

-## 📦 Installation (Node.js / Frontend with Bundler)
+## 📦 Installation (Node.js)
 ```bash
 npm install geo-inspector
 # or